 A Certified Hand Therapist is an occupational or physical therapist who has a minimum of five years of clinical experience including 4000 hours or more of direct practice in hand therapy.
 In addition, the Certified Hand Therapist has successfully passed a comprehensive test of advanced clinical skills and theory in upper quarter rehabilitation.
 Because of changes in the profession, every CHT is required to demonstrate continued professional development and competency by recertifying every five years.

 A hand therapist is needed when pain, dysfunction, trauma or disease processes occur at the hand, wrist, forearm, elbow and/or shoulder.
 Due to the complexity of the hand, a hand therapist should be your first choice for rehabilitation.
 Hand therapists are also trained in the evaluation and fabrication of custom splints.

-One of our aides will greet you and bring you back into the clinic.
+At the front desk you will be greeted and brought back into the clinic.
 You will be set-up with a modality to pre-treat your tissues (your therapist will explain this to you during the evaluation) and you will be treated by your therapist per the plan that was developed during your initial evaluation.